balintbujtor/IkmHomework/README.md

 # IkmHomework
 This project was made for the Ipari Képfeldolgozás és Megjelenítés (Industrial Image Processing and Display) course as an elective homework.

+For the homework I had to implement a configurable deep neural network and I had to train it on a set of traffic signs provided by the university.
+After the training I had to run a Bayesian optimisation to find the best parameter value set to provide the best results.

+For the submission, I had to make a report and a presentation.